Twelve Readings on the Lichen Thallus

 Lichens, he argues, have relevance far beyond their interest as objects of scientific inquiry.
 Lichens exist at a doorway, a portal.
 Look out this doorway in one direction and what you see is ecosystem – a collective of unrelated species, fungus and alga and bacteria.
 But look out the same doorway in the other direction, and what you see now is organism, in a sense no different from any other macroscopic organism.

-Eleven of Trevor’s essays have been published to date, and are posted here, often with corrections to the original published versions.
+Trevor’s essays are posted here, often with corrections to the original published versions.